mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 `max_resultset_size`.

 Note that if `cached_data` is `thread_specific` then this limit will be applied to each cache _separately_.
+That is, if a thread specific cache is used, then the total size is #threads * the value of `max_size`.
 ```
 max_size=1000
 ```